sahilpatel1906/Personal_Blog/blog.md

 The chatroom element comes into play when adding the comments feature to posts where users can interact with each other regarding various topics of interest or themes.

-Users can post to their blog feed and also view posts from other creators.
+Users can post to their blog and also view posts from other creators.

 Users can also like each other’s posts; each post can be liked once and the likes increment as more people like it.

 One relevant example of a platform that has developed a similar concept is Substack.

+## Functionality

+<li> One-to-many relationship between User and Blog.

+<li> One-to-many relationship between Blog and Posts.

+<li> One-to-many relationship between Posts and Comments.

+<li> Many-to-many relationship between User and Post with the likes of a post joining them together.